 How Does Inheritance Tax Work?

 The process of inheritance tax involves several steps, starting with valuing the deceased’s estate.
-This includes identifying and appraising all assets, from real property to financial investments.
+This includes identifying and appraising all assets — from the family home and savings accounts to investments, pensions (from April 2027, inherited pensions will also be liable for IHT), and personal possessions.
 Once the total value is determined, applicable deductions and exemptions are applied to reduce the taxable amount.

-For married couples, married couple inheritance tax planning is vital.
-This involves strategies such as utilizing the spouse exemption, setting up trusts, and making strategic gifts to minimize the estate’s tax liability.
-Effective planning can significantly reduce the tax burden on the surviving spouse and beneficiaries.
+For married couples, inheritance tax planning is vital.
+This involves strategies such as making full use of both spouses’ nil rate bands, establishing lifetime trusts to remove assets from the taxable estate, making strategic gifts (potentially exempt transfers), and ensuring the Residence Nil Rate Band is available.
+Effective planning can significantly reduce the tax burden on the surviving spouse and beneficiaries — sometimes eliminating IHT entirely.

 By understanding the basics of inheritance tax and leveraging available exemptions and planning strategies, married couples can protect their assets and ensure a smoother transition of their estate to their loved ones.